 Why are concluding thesis restatements important?

-This is the first of three lessons about Thesis Restatements.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Thesis Restatements.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the key elements of a concluding paragraph